CS171/2016-cs171-website/lectures/lecture-git-html.md

 $ git push
 {% endhighlight %}

-Remeber, `git commit` operation takes snapshot of your code at that point in time but doesn't write to the server.
+Remember, the `git commit` operation takes a snapshot of your code at that point in time but doesn't write to the server.

 The `git push` operation pushes your local commits to the remote repository.
 It is important that you push your changes or others will not be able to see them.